 Carrier or network providers can block any IMEI accessing their network.

 The IMEI number includes information such as the origin, model, and the serial number of the device.

 IMEI = 14 digits + 1 Check Sum Digit

 IMEISV = 14 digits + 2 Digit Software Version Number (SVN)

 IMEI + SV = 14 digits + 1 Check Sum Digit + 2 Digit Software Version Number (SVN)

 IMEI format is universal and goes as ZZ-YYYYYY-XXXXXX-W (15 Digits) with variations mentioned above.

 How to use the unlock code?

-Once you have the unlock codes use below steps to unlock your phone:
+Once you have the unlock codes use the below steps to unlock your phone:

 - Switch ON your Android phone with a non-compatible SIM Card inserted